rust-lang/reference/src/inline-assembly.md

 r[dynamic.asm.options.nostack]
 The `nostack` option may be specified.
 The implementation may assume that the assembly block does not modify or access the stack, except an allocation placed in that region by the implementation.

->[!TARGET-SPECIFIC]
+> [!TARGET-SPECIFIC]
 > The stack is defined by an target-specific register and is a target-specific memory region.
 It may include a "red zone".
-> On x86 and x86-64 targets, if the `nostack` option is not specified, the `rsp` register will be aligned to 16 bytes.
+> If the `nostack` option is *not* specified, then the stack pointer is guaranteed to point to memory that can be allocated by the asm block, which is aligned at least as much as is required by the ABI for a function call.

 ```rust,ignore
 // The following snippet has undefined behaviour